Understanding Repudiation of Contract: Identifying and Responding to Repudiation

 Contact Progressive Legal for expert contract law advice.

-What is repudiation of contract?
+What does repudiation of contract mean?

 It is like a relationship where one person indicates to the other party, that they are no longer interested in continuing the relationship.
 However, in the in the business world, such actions can come with significant legal ramifications for both parties.